 Sword Advice for UK Police & Lawyers

-Since the various updates to laws relating to swords, since 2008, I have been engaged in consulting with police, lawyers, the Home Office, antique dealers, auction houses and various other related parties.
+Since the various updates to laws relating to curved swords, since 2008, I have been engaged in consulting with police, lawyers, the Home Office, antique dealers, auction houses, museums, TV/film companies and various other related parties.
+To say that this law has been a mess would be a great understatement.

 I am required to state that this is not legal advice and I am not a legal professional.
-I am simply an ex-Civil Servant and expert in the field of swords and antique weapons, who has to work with the current law.
-I have provided reports on seized swords for various law firms and helped various police forces.
+I am simply a recognised expert in the field of antique weapons and sword-related activities, who has to work with the current law.
+I have provided reports on seized swords for numerous law firms and helped various police forces.

 Police and law firms can contact me directly at scholagladiatoriachannel@gmail.com